AAFakahani/Using-SLAM-map-to-launch-the-navigation/README.md

-this is my task three during smartmethods summer trining.
+this task is for smartmethods summer trining.

-i used slam approch to navigat the map i created in the previus task.
+i used slam approch to navigat the map